zieglben/humanrobotretreat/README.md

 - Two robots with different body shapes displaying emotional and visual feedback to participants
   - Humanoid (Pepper)
   - Quadroped (Mini-Pupper)
-- Real time, in-person voice and gesture additional guidance with retreat organizer
+- Real time, in-person voice and gesture additional guidance from the human facilitators
-- Customizable meditation exercise using scripts
+- Customizable meditation exercises using scripts and modular code

 ## Benefits